10 SAP CX Configuration Tips That Actually Improve Results

 Don’t start configuring Sales Cloud V2 screens until you’ve designed the integration architecture with your ERP.
 What master data flows from ERP?
 How frequently?
 What happens when records conflict?
 How do you handle errors?

 Design this in week 1.
 Build the first integration flow in week 2.
 Test it with real data in week 3.
-If you wait until month 3 to address integration, you’ll discover fundamental data model mismatches when it’s too late to fix them cheaply.
+If you wait until month 3, you’ll discover fundamental data model mismatches when it’s far too expensive to fix them.
+I’ve seen this pattern enough times to be blunt about it.

 Tip 3: Use Standard Configuration Before Custom Extensions